Building a solar panel charger that is functional with several battery types is discussed in this article.

 The battery itself usually has this printed on it.

-An average smartphone battery, for instance, might have a 3000mAh (milliAmp hour) capacity.
+An average smartphone battery for example have a 3000mAh (milliAmp hour) capacity.

 Decide on Charging Time: Consider how long you would like the battery to charge.

-Your demands and your chargers capacity will determine this.
+Your demands and your chargers capacity will depend on this.

-For instance, if your 3Ah battery needs to be charged in 2 hours:
+For example if your 3Ah battery needs to be charged in 2 hours:

 Required Current (A) = 3Ah / 2 hours = 1.5A

-This implies that in order to fully charge your battery in two hours, you would need a charger that can deliver at least 1.5 Amps of electricity.
+This shows that in order to fully charge your battery in two hours one need a charger that can deliver at least 1.5 amps of electricity.

 Note: